miliariadnane/blog/content/posts/2022/skaffold/skaffold-boost-your-productivity-while-building-on-k8s.md

 ## Skaffold

-[Skaffold](https://skaffold.dev/) is a tool that has come to improve and streamline the build of our java application development workflow on k8s and save significant time for developers by automating most of the work through the deployment.
+[Skaffold](https://skaffold.dev/) is a tool that has come to streamline the continuous development of our java application development workflow on k8s and save significant time for developers by automating most of the work through the deployment.
 Skaffold is an open-source and command-line project from Google, same as the jib plugin that we have highlighted in our last blogs, the two solutions are dedicated only for java applications.

 In this post, I outline the main steps to set up Skaffold on a spring boot application to facilitate continuous development for k8s.